Ingrid Nilsen: Career

 In July 2016, Nilsen, Do Something, and U by Kotex launched Power To The Period, the first nationwide period product drive.
 The campaign encouraged participants to run product drives for unopened tampons, pads, and panty liners that were then donated to local homeless shelters.
 As of September 2016, Power to the Period had donated almost 240,000-period products.

 In October 2016, Nilsen was included on OUT magazine's OUT100 list.

 On December 4, 2016, The Trevor Project awarded Nilsen the Trevor Digital Innovator Award.
 "With a powerful social presence, Ingrid has used technology for the better and built a platform and voice to advocate for equality," said Abbe Land, executive director and CEO of The Trevor Project.
 "She is a role model of her generation and truly is a beacon of hope.
 She continues to push boundaries and believes in the mission of The Trevor Project, making her the perfect fit for the award."

 In February 2017, Nilsen and Shiseido-owned bareMinerals announced a partnership, and Nilsen became the face of the brand's two best-selling foundations.
 The partnership was one of the biggest deals between a beauty brand and an influencer to date.

 In June 2019, Nilsen partnered with a nonprofit It Gets Better for a new campaign.
 Nilsen led #TheirStory campaign which asked LGBTQ+ members and their allies to share stories about inspirational figures via online videos.
 This campaign was covered on Instagram, TikTok, and YouTube.
 She attempted to raise $50,000.

 On June 30, 2020, Nilsen announced through her YouTube channel she would no longer be uploading to YouTube.

 Nilsen now co-owns and runs the artisanal candle company The New Savant.

 Personal life

 Ingrid is of Norwegian descent on her father's side and Thai on her mother's side.
 On June 9, 2015, Nilsen uploaded a video on her YouTube channel, in which she came out as lesbian.

 Nilsen came out as lesbian in 2015.
 From September 2015 to January 2016, Nilsen dated fellow YouTuber Hannah Hart.
-Nilsen has since begun a relationship with Erica Anderson.
-They announced their relationship on Instagram in 2018.
+Nilsen then dated Erica Anderson, announcing their relationship on Instagram in 2018.
+Most recently, Nilsen has entered a relationship with American professional soccer player Meghan Klingenberg, with Nilsen confirming the relationship on Instagram in 2025.